SnezhnayanQueen/SnezhnayanQueen/README.md

 　　　　　　·.　　　.　　　　　❅❆•　　　•　　•One's heart doth sing with deepest admiration and adoration for her Majesty The Tsaritsa.　　❅•❆•　　• .　❅　·❆.　　　•*
 　.　·　　　　❅　　　.　　　　❆　　*　　•　　　　·　　　　　　.　••　❄︎　❅••..
-　*❄︎　　　❅·　　·　　·　❅❄︎　·　　❄︎❅••..O, Queen of Ice, how doth thy heart remain cold, when thy soft touch doth bring forth warmth and gentle kindness?　　.　　　　❆　　　❅　❆　　·•　　❄︎
+　*❄︎　　　❅·　　·　　·　❅❄︎　·　　❄︎❅••..O, Queen of Ice, why doth thy heart remain cold, when thy soft touch doth bring forth warmth and gentle kindness?　　.　　　　❆　　　❅　❆　　·•　　❄︎
 　　❅*　　❅　　❄︎　　　　　　　　　　•　❄︎　　　　❄︎